Oskaras-coder/homework-ai-document-analyzer/README.md

 As the tool currently stores files locally, it is not suitable for handling confidential data.
 Improvements may include:

 - In-memory-only processing
-- Local LLMs with no internet access
+- Local LLMs with no internet access (for example further improve Ollama implementation)
 - File encryption
 - On-premise deployment via Docker